protofire/solhint/docs/rules/naming/func-name-mixedcase.md

 ### Notes
 - SNAKE_CASE allowed only in interfaces when matching constant/immutable getter signatures.
+- Return must be elementary, enum, UDVT, or contract/interface.

 ## Examples
 This rule does not have examples.